Rio Hondo College logo

 Transfers to: UC (*credit limit), CSU

-(*Students will receive credit for only one of the following courses: MATH 160 or MATH 165 or MATH 180)
+(*Students will receive credit for only one of the following courses: MATH 160 or MATH 180 combined)

 This course is designed to prepare students for the study of calculus.
 The course presents a comprehensive study of linear, quadratic, polynomial, exponential, logarithmic, rational, and trigonometric functions.
 Inequalities, introductory analytic geometry, polar coordinates, polar equations and their graphs, and an introduction to sequences are also included.
 This course is a prerequisite for MATH 190.